Open House Festival

 Photography

-Personal photography for non-commercial use is allowed, including in the exhibition.
+Personal photography for non-commercial use is allowed.
 Filming or audio recording is not allowed.

 Online presence